Wang Guangmei: Cultural Revolution

 Wang Guangmei's public role had antagonized Mao's wife Jiang Qing, who was growing politically ambitious.
-In January 1967, she was lured to a hospital under false pretenses and captured by Red Guards who took her to Tsinghua University for interrogation.
+In January 1967, she was lured to a hospital under false pretenses that her daughter was awaiting surgery after a traffic accident.
+She was captured by Red Guards who took her to Tsinghua University for interrogation.
 She initially managed to deflect their accusations, but by spring, she faced a more severe struggle session attended by half a million people.
-In April 1967, at Jiang's instigation, the Red Guards forced Wang to put on a tight-fitting qipao dress she had worn at a banquet in Indonesia, with silk stockings, high heels and a mocking necklace made out of ping-pong balls, as proof of her bourgeoise, counterrevolutionary attitude.
+In April 1967, at Jiang's instigation, the Red Guards forced Wang to put on a tight-fitting qipao dress she had worn at a banquet in Indonesia, with silk stockings, high heels and a mocking necklace made out of ping-pong balls, as proof of her bourgeois, counter-revolutionary attitude.
 A transcript of the trial, conducted between 6:30 a.m. and 10:00 p.m. on April 10, 1967, can be found here, demonstrating the pre-ordained finding of guilt by the examining Interrogator.

 Wang was imprisoned in Qincheng Prison, enduring solitary confinement and harsh conditions for twelve years.
 During this time, she learned of her husband's death through a terse note from Mao in response to her children's inquiries.
 She was finally released in December 1978, two years after Mao's death.
 Wang then dedicated herself to rehabilitating Liu Shaoqi's reputation and engaging in philanthropy, founding Project Happiness to assist mothers living in poverty.

 Wang Guangmei's experience reflects the brutal and chaotic nature of the Cultural Revolution, as well as the complex interplay of personal and political conflicts within the Chinese Communist Party.
 Her life exemplifies the contradictions and paradoxes of Chinese Communism, where revolutionary ideals often led to devastating personal consequences for those involved.